Safe Routes to School E-News

 March 20th, 2014 at 2pm Eastern - Register here

 Join our presenters as we discuss the influence of district policies on walking and bicycling to school.
 You’ll learn about various policy opportunities at the district level, and be introduced to a new, free online workbook for building and customizing their own policies.

 We are pleased to welcome Carrie Turner as our Southern States Coordinator.
-Carrie will work with the state advocacy organizers maximize the effectiveness of the state network project in four southern states (Florida, Mississippi, North Carolina and Tennessee), and facilitate opportunities for multi-state collaboration leading to regional policy victories, increasing the profile of the National Partnership in southern states and cultivating new funding partners.
+Carrie will work with the state advocacy organizers maximize the effectiveness of the state network project in four southern states (Florida, Mississippi, North Carolina and Tennessee), and facilitate opportunities for multi-state collaboration leading to regional policy victories, increasing the profile of the Safe Routes Partnership in southern states and cultivating new funding partners.

 Bicycle safety education has developed into its own field over the past decade with a variety of implementation options depending primarily on the amount of time and resources available.
 Choosing the right curriculum is not easy, and as educators, we must make informed compromises.
 Not sure where to start?
 Here are two integral resources when considering what to teach during valuable class time.

 First, the Bicycle and Pedestrian Curricula Guide, released in 2011, catalogs the curricula available throughout the country.
 This resource is pure gold for the educator who has not yet chosen a curriculum for the classroom and its individual constraints.

 Second, and perhaps most relevant, is a new study that was released by National Highway Traffic and Safety Administration entitled “Bicycle Safety Education for Children From a Developmental and Learning Perspective” that closely analyzes bicycle education content and its actual effect on student behavior.